 A coding scheme was developed to articulate this information in both human readable and machine readable form.
 Below is a brief description of that coding scheme.
 Each code has six parts: "COMID-BSC-CF1-ISS-IEMIB-OILY".
-This explains each part and the codes used for each part and shows the number of entities which have that characteristic (note that the totals add up to 6,943 and not 6,947; this relates to an issue with CIK numbers):
+One additional part is sometimes added to the six that always exist.
+This explains each part and the codes used for each part and shows the number of entities which have that characteristic (note that the totals add up to 6,943 and not 6,647; this relates to an issue with CIK numbers):